 Smeagol's place

-NeoCities Best viewed on desktop Linux Powered by GNU Emacs I miss XP Get Quake Fuck FB Learn HTML This site has no cookies Homer Now!
-UNDER CONSTRUCTION Copy that floppy made with Cascading Stylesheets
+NeoCities desktop Linux Void Linux GNU Emacs I miss XP Get Quake Firefox Learn HTML no cookies I like computer Legalize Asbestos Copy that floppy

 My second Emacs journey